Michael-F-Ellis/TransLily/README.md

         \tempo @2=96

     Why: At compile time, TransLily needs to match pitches with their respective durations.
-The '@ hack' allows TransLily to distinguish which tokens that start with numbers are really durations and which are arguments to LilyPond functions without having to maintain a detailed representation of the syntax for all LilyPond functions.
+The '@' hack allows TransLily to distinguish which tokens that start with numbers are really durations and which are arguments to LilyPond functions without having to maintain a detailed representation of the syntax for all LilyPond functions.
 There are many, many more note